Ticks look icky and carry disease, so how do they benefit the world?

 Top of the list for keeping your pet from tick-borne diseases is a daily tick check of your dog or cat and immediately removing any you find.

 “But wait!”
 I hear you say.
-“I use a preventative product, so surely I don’t need to worry about checking every day, right?”
+“I use a preventive product, so surely I don’t need to worry about checking every day, right?”

 How Ticks Feed

 Before removing the tick, it helps to understand what you’re up against.

 Ticks are smart enough to recognize their hosts.
 They find their hosts “by detecting animals’ breath and body odors, or by sensing body heat, moisture and vibrations.
 Some species can even recognize a shadow,” says the Centers for Disease Control and Prevention (CDC).

 “In addition, ticks pick a place to wait by identifying well-used paths.
 Then they wait for a host, resting on the tips of grasses and shrubs.
 Ticks can’t fly or jump, but many tick species wait in a position known as ‘questing,’” the CDC adds.